-• IS Media Services records all Committee meetings and Floor Sessions.
+IS Media Services records all Committee meetings and Floor Sessions.
 They can make copies of recordings for Members.
 If you want to make a video for your newsletter or website, Media Services can assist you with the production and recording.
-The studio is unavailable due to Capitol construction.
-Call Media for other options at 503-986-1197.
+Note: the studio is unavailable due to Capitol construction.
+Call Media for other options at 503.986.1197.